Most Starfinder Society Scenarios and Quests require the use of a Starfinder Society Character or Starfinder Society Sanctioned Pregen.

 Rules Changes

 The Starfinder Roleplaying Game is a living game, and sometimes game elements change over the course of a PC’s career.
 To reduce confusion, rule changes announced during a gaming event do not take effect until after the event ends.
-If an errata changes an element of your character, you may be eligible for a partial rebuild.
+If an errata changes an element of your character, you could be eligible for a partial rebuild.
 See Errata Rebuilds for more details.